BitcoinDeveloperNetwork/tutorials/PGP-bitcoin-address/index.md

   We will use the function `bin2packet` which interprets PGP messages and allows for extracting our ECDSA key and signature.
 Source code of the later function can be found at [GitLab](https://gitlab.com/braneproject/pgpacket.jl).

   > **Note**
-  > This is highly experimental and untested, use at your own risk!
+  > This is highly experimental and untested, use with caution.

 3. With the public key packet we are able to extract a point on an scep256k1 curve.